 People from these countries often reminisce about having a Café con Leche every morning when they woke up, and the drink has a special place in their minds and culture.

 Making Café con Leche is easy, as it is basically a combination of coffee and milk.
-You don’t need any special equipment, but will need the usual items like an espresso maker.
+You will need the usual items like an espresso maker.
 You will also need:

 Once you have the ingredients, you are ready to start making your coffee.
 It basically comes in two parts that are mixed together at the end.

 You will fill the bottom part with cold water, and the top segment with a finely ground coffee bean.
 Screw the device back together and place over the heat until the water rises into the top compartment.
 When the top part is full of coffee and you hear the sound of air spurting out, it is time to remove it from the heat.

 It's important to froth milk properly, and the most effective way will depend on what tools you have at your disposal.

 You can heat it up in a pan on the stove, in a large cup in the microwave, or if you have a coffee machine you can heat it up by using the steam nozzle.
 Don’t allow the milk to boil, though.

 A traditional Spanish latte will use equal parts of coffee and milk, but this will completely depend on how you like your coffee.
 By all means use more or less milk than this, but if you want the true Café con Leche experience you will need the flavor of the coffee to be prevalent enough with the creamy texture of the milk.